Robert Williams III NBA Playoffs Player Props: Celtics vs. Heat

 Robert Williams III Insights vs. the Heat

-- Giving up 109.8 points per contest, the Heat are the second-ranked team in the league on defense.
+- The Heat are the second-best defensive team in the NBA, conceding 109.8 points per game.

-- The Heat are the sixth-ranked squad in the league, giving up 41.9 rebounds per contest.
+- The Heat are the sixth-ranked squad in the NBA, allowing 41.9 rebounds per contest.

 Robert Williams III vs. the Heat